-In addition to these previous SPHEREMAP modifications (Becker et al., 2013) the GPCC recognized the need to limit the interpolation of the precipitation anomalies in large data void regions, especially when extending the time period of the analyses before 1901, where the overall number of stations drops to significantly below 10,000 (see Fig. 1), to avoid unrealistic artefacts by interpolating anomalies between different climate regimes.
+In addition to these previous SPHEREMAP modifications (Becker et al., 2013), the GPCC recognized the need to limit the interpolation of the precipitation anomalies in large data void regions, especially when extending the period of the analyses before 1901, when the overall number of stations drops significantly below 10,000 (see Figure 1), to avoid unrealistic artefacts by interpolating anomalies between different climate regimes.
 Therefore, GPCC applies climatological infilling for regions where an entire 5° grid is without any station for the analysis month given; in that case climatological normals are infilled for the mute stations leading to zero anomalies there for the month regarded.
-Fig. 1 illustrates the number of stations over time with original data and with climatological normals used for climatological infilling.
-For time periods with a good data coverage the effect by the climatological infilling is negligible, but for periods with reduced data coverage as before 1951, and especially with poor data coverage as before 1901, it has a significant effect and helps to avoid interpolation artefacts.
-Fig. 2 illustrates the effect of the climatological infilling for May 1891 (example from V.2018).
+Figure 1 illustrates the number of stations over time with original data and with climatological normals used for climatological infilling.
+For periods with a good data coverage, the effect by the climatological infilling is negligible, but for periods with reduced data coverage as before 1951, and especially with poor data coverage as before 1901, it has a significant effect and helps to avoid interpolation artefacts.
+Figure 2 illustrates the effect of the climatological infilling for May 1891 (example from V.2018).

 In addition to the analysis results with climatological infilling, the differences to the analysis without infilling are given to illustrate the effect of the infilling method.
-In principle, thus it is possible to reconstruct the analysis results without infilling, but the GPCC strongly recommends to use the analysis results with climatological infilling, which helps to avoid interpolation artefacts in data sparse regions/periods.
+Though it is actually possible to reconstruct the analysis results without infilling, the GPCC strongly recommends to use the analysis results with climatological infilling, which helps to avoid interpolation artefacts in data sparse regions/periods.